BENDIGO, AUSTRALIA: Saturday 27th August, 2022

 ABOUT YOUR TUTOR:

 Lyndall is a Fight Director, Movement Director, actor and Motion Capture Specialist who works in Australia and Internationally for stage and screen.
 She is a senior teacher and Management Committee member for the Society of Australian Fight Directors, and certified Dramatic Combat teacher with the British Academy of Dramatic Combat.
 Until recently Lyndall was the Tutor in Theatre (Stage Combat) at the Victorian College of the Arts.
 Lyndall trained as an actor as London’s ArtsEd School of Acting, before specialising in fight performance and physical performance.
 She began working as a fight director in London in 2010, and since then specialised in Motion Capture (performance, tuition and direction).
 In 2013 Lyndall established Captivate Action Ltd. in the U.K., as the first company to specialise in training and performance in action and Motion Capture, and brought this company home to Australia in 2016.
-Lyndall is currently an actor and movement captain in Melbourne’s production of Harry Potter and the Cursed Child.
+Lyndall was Movement Captain and Actor in Melbourne’s production of Harry Potter and the Cursed Child Parts 1 and 2 from its opening in 2019.

 Keep up to date with our latest training and casting opportunities: